Oaklight/protein-score-server/README.md

 * `seq`: String, representing the protein sequence.
 * `name`: String, representing the name of the protein.
-* `type`: String, representing the task type, currently only supports "structure".
+* `type`: String, representing the task type, currently supports "plddt", "tmscore".

 The server will return a JSON response containing two fields: `job_id` and `prediction` .